duckietown/AIDO18_baselines/tasks/AIDO18_E_LF1_PIM/LF_IL_tensorflow/README.md

 ## Freeze TensorFlow graph and build image

-Type
+Freezes TensorFlow graph and builds docker image.

 ```
 make build-image
 ```

-## Install NCSDK v2.05 in laptop and compile TensorFlow frozen graph to a movidius graph
+## Install NCSDK v2.05 and compile TensorFlow graph to Movidius graph

-Type
+Installs the SDK tools of NCSDK v2.05 to enable compilaton to Movidius graphs.
+Then, compile TensorFlow graph to Movidius graph.

 ```
 make build-real-local-laptop